theupdateframework/taps/tap4.md

 `foo-2.*.tgz` from only the first list of repositories in (A).

-C. A flag that instructs the updater whether to continue searching subsequent repositories after failing to download requested target files from specific repositories in list (A).
-Any repositories in list (A) can indicate/use this flag independent of other repositories in the list.
+C. A flag that instructs the updater whether to continue searching subsequent repositories after failing to download requested target files from the repositories specified in list (A).
+Any repository in list (A) can indicate/use this flag independent of other repositories on the list.

 The three properties above are all that is required to aid or guide the updater in its search for requested target files.
-The logic that an updater must follow when it performs the search, and the way it uses the mapping mechanism is covered in the next section.

-This TAP provides, as a concrete example, a JSON file (also known as the map file) that supports the three mandated properties above.
-The reader is encouraged to consult the example map file later in this TAP when implementing the mapping mechanism and search logic that follows.

 ## Searching for Targets on Multiple Repositories

 In order to search for targets on repositories, a TUF client should perform the following steps:

-1. Look at the first entry in the list of repositories in (A).
+1. Consult the chosen mechanism containing the mapping instructions, and look at the first entry in the list of repositories in (A).

 2. If a desired target path matches the associated paths or glob patterns of the list of repositories, then download and verify metadata from each of